simplytest/pdfcomp/README.md

 ## 👋 Introduction

-PDFComp is a tool to compare two given PDFs for equality.
+PDFComp is a tool to compare two given PDFs (or images) for equality.
 Equality is determined by the absolute pixel difference.

 ## 🖥️ Usage